mobmewireless/sync_service/README.md

       end
     end

-To expose the Application, you can either create a standalone server and run it via SyncService::Runner, or:
+To expose the Application, you can either create a standalone server and run it via <code>SyncService::Runner</code>:

     require 'sync_service'
     require_relative 'application'